toylocator/toylocator/README.md

 >
 > Dad: Honey, have you seen my key?
 >
 > Mom: You ask everyday.
-Can you put it next to the door where it should be?
+Can you put it in the bowl next to the entrace where it should be?
 >
 > Dad: That is not the answer I was looking for.
 >